EXPLAINER-What makes a crypto asset a security in the U.S.?

 By Jody Godoy

-June 7 (Reuters) - Determining whether digital tokens are securities will be central to the high-stakes case brought by U.S. regulators alleging crypto platform Coinbase COIN.O violated the law by failing to register as a securities exchange, broker and clearing agency.
+June 7 (Reuters) - Determining whether digital tokens are securities will be central to the high-stakes case brought by U.S. regulators alleging crypto platforms Coinbase COIN.O and Binance violated the law by failing to register as a securities exchange, broker and clearing agency.

 WHAT IS THE SEC ALLEGING?